cloudtoid/gateway-core/README.md

         // - Auto redirects
         // - ProxyException and exception handling
         // - When no route is found, do not return 200
-        // - Extra (unknown) request and response headers are just forwarded
         // - Authentication
         // - Run nginx side by side and ensure all headers and other properties match.
 - Write documentation